Myzhar/UltrasonicBumperBoard/README.md

 Firmware for **STM32F401 Nucleo64** board and **STm32F303 Nucleo32** board to handle up to four **HC-SR04** sonar sensors

 ## Description
-*HC-SR04* sonar is a 2-wires driver distance sensor.
-It is triggered by a TTL 10 microsec pulse on *"Trig"* pin and the measured distance is proportional to the echo pulse received on the *"Echo"* pin.
+*HC-SR04* sonar is a 2-wires driven distance sensor.
+It is triggered by a TTL 10 microsec pulse on *"Trig"* pin and the measured distance is proportional to the duration of the echo pulse received on the *"Echo"* pin.

 * The Trig pulse is generated using a PWM timers programmed in "One Pulse mode".
 * The Echo duration is measured using a timer in "Input Capture" coupling two channels: channel 1 triggers on rising edge on echo reception, channel 2 triggers on falling edge when the echo stops.